The Archives of Ravenwood

 Hughey chuckled, amused.
 “More than reading.
 I felt like I was in the story.
 I could feel the sun on my face, smell the coming autumn…” His expression shifted to one of perplexed curiosity as he turned to Edmure.
 “And the author, Jahmund Arcourt, claims to be the youngest Master Archivist in Ravenwood history.
 I’ve never heard of him.
 Find me the historical records of all registered Masters—I want to review them in the morning.
 I’m going to start drafting a report of our findings for the Grand Masters.
 This… this is going to change everything we know about the world.”

 As Edmure dashed off, Hughey gathered the story stone chest, his eyes wide with astonishment and wonder.
 “Tomorrow is going to be a big day.
-Tomorrow, we finally get some real answers.”
+Tomorrow, we finally start to get some real answers.”

 ← Back to Projects